 Their etiology is uncertain, but a close association with the anomalous formation of the pancreaticobiliary ductal junction is reported in some subtypes 1.
 Due to this anomaly, there is a large common channel draining pancreatic and bile duct.
 Thus the pancreatic juices cause cholangitis and bile duct wall destruction, which together with distal stenosis due to scarring result in the formation of a choledochal cyst.

-A number of associations are recognised, including 1:
+A number of associations are recognized, including 1:

 Commonly accepted classification currently is one devised by Todani et al. There are five main types, with several subtypes some of which can be pathologically unrelated: